StatusNULL/XAMPP-for-Windows/readme_en.txt

     mysql_start.bat.
 This file can be found in the same folder you installed xampp in, most likely this will be C:\xampp\.
-    The exact path to this file is X:\xampp\mysql_start.bat, where "X" indicates the letter of the drive you unpacked xampp into.
+    The exact path to this file is X:\xampp\mysql_start.bat, where "X" indicates the letter of the drive you unpacked XAMPP into.
     This batch file starts the MySQL server in console mode.
 The first intialization might take a few minutes.